jspecht3/pixi-tutorial/examples/compiling-cpp/README.md

 1 directory, 6 files
 ```

-❓❓❓❓❓❓ To run the `NameGetter` executable, you must use `./NameGetter` as the executable is not installed on your computer (as that would be silly for a quick example guide). ❓❓❓❓❓❓
+To run the `NameGetter` executable, you must use `./NameGetter` due to the fact that `NameGetter` is not installed on your computer (that would be silly for such a quick walk-through).

 ## User Compilation without pixi
 Now, lets see what we would need to do without pixi.
 First, when installing, we always ensure CMake is up to date.